WormBase/website-genome-browsers/README.md

 Typical build procedure
 =======================

-1. After GFF files are available on dev server, create branches of this repo for each JBrowse (jbrowse-$RELEASE), GBrowse ($RELEASE-gbrowse), and protein-schematic (protein-$RELEASE) off of their "staging" branches and clone it into a space with room to build (currently, a jbrowse build takes about 30GB and protein schematic takes about 15GB).
-Note that references to
-$RELEASE in this document means the release numeral (ie, without the "WS").
+1. After GFF files are available on dev server at `/usr/local/ftp/pub/wormbase/releases/`, create branches of this repo for each JBrowse (jbrowse-$RELEASE), GBrowse ($RELEASE-gbrowse), and protein-schematic (protein-$RELEASE) off of their "staging" branches and clone it into a space with room to build (currently, a jbrowse build takes about 30GB and protein schematic takes about 15GB).
+Note that references to $RELEASE in this document means the release numeral (ie, without the "WS").

 2. Build GBrowse config files: